 Although you should avoid strenuous activity, it is essential that you frequently walk around for several minutes every few hours.
 This will greatly reduce your risk of developing blood clots in your legs.
 Depending on the type of job you have, you may return to work within several days to a week.

-To schedule a free and private in-person consultation to discuss your options with Colorado Springs breast augmentation surgeon, Dr. Greg Liebscher, please call 719-634-2503.
+To schedule a free and private in-person consultation to discuss your options with cosmetic surgeon, Dr. Greg Liebscher, please call 719-634-2503.